-ocal farm stands, CSAs and farmers markets give you access to some of the freshest and healthiest seasonal food directly from the people who produce it.
+ocal farm stands, CSAs and farmers markets can give you access to some of the freshest and healthiest seasonal food directly from the people who produce it.
 Farm stands, farmers markets and CSAs also create community around food, advancing the good food movement while supporting your neighborhood's vitality.

-However, it's important to be aware that just because you are shopping at a farmers market, this does not mean that all of the food for sale was grown locally or responsibly.
+However, simply shopping at a farmers market does not guarantee that all of the food for sale was grown locally or responsibly.
 There are instances of greenwashing at farmers markets, ranging from reselling industrial produce that was bought wholesale, to "no-spray" and "natural" signs that may, or may not, mean what you think they do.

 If you are looking for fresh, healthy and environmentally friendly local food, the first step is to ask a farmer at the market if their farm is certified organic.

-When a local farm that sells directly to the public is certified organic, you can rest assured that their products will be free of synthetic agrichemicals, that they practice humane animal husbandry, and that they are taking care of the land.
+Real organic farms practice humane animal husbandry, take care of the land, and do not use synthetic agrichemicals.
 Reward local certified organic farms with your food dollars and you'll be getting the most nutritious, delicious, fresh food, while supporting environmental health and your community's economy.